 To be able to pinpoint the volume distribution at each price, a trader can get important signals for entry/exit points in the market.
 Since the market is an ongoing auction in search of value, volume becomes a driving force of market dynamics.
 By combining VAP and price levels on the chart, we are in essence putting value on these chart levels by showing strength or weakness.
 This value is identified by prices that attract high volume and prices that attract low volume.
 If there has been high volume at a certain price for the day, week and/or month, then when price revisits this price level, there is going to be a high probability that this high volume level is going to attract high volume again by becoming support or resistance.
 Large traders who placed trades at these levels from the previous visit will most likely be defending this level again.

 Figure 3 shows us an example of what a profile looks like.
-Here is some information from the website you can use to help decipher the data:

 I have found this data useful for swing and day trading.
 Because of the multiple time frames involved, I will compare all three profiles (daily, weekly and monthly).
 From my observation, I like to know where the current price action is trading in relation to any of the yellow lines you see displayed on the charts.
 These yellow lines are the price levels where the most volume traded at that price on either daily, weekly or monthly time frames.
 Another name for this high volume level is called a “point of control” which originated in the late 80′s by the creators of Market Profile.
 Point of control levels help determine support/resistance levels.
 If the market is trading under this level, it will become resistance once the market trades to it.
 If the market is trading over this level, then the market will find support.
 If the market trades through these point of controls, then their roles reverse support to resistance and resistance to support.
 Use these point of controls in conjunction with your support/resistance levels on your chart and you will find a higher probability trade.